-When the sheriff is a party or related to either party, or interested in the suit, bill in equity, or other process, the writ or other process in such action may be served by the sheriff or deputy sheriff of any other county or by his own deputy; and the sheriff may serve writs or other process upon his own deputies, and the official bond of the sheriff’s deputies shall protect him, the same as in other cases where he is not a party, and the bond of the sheriff shall protect his deputies on whom he may serve process.
-But nothing in this section shall prevent a sheriff or his deputy from serving process or levying execution himself in any case in which he is plaintiff by virtue of a receiptor given to him.
+When the sheriff is a party or related to either party or interested in the suit, a bill in equity, or another process, the writ or other process in such action may be served by the sheriff or deputy sheriff of any other county or by his deputy.
+The sheriff may serve writs or another process upon his deputies, and the official bond of the sheriff’s deputies shall protect him, the same as in other cases where he is not a party.
+The bond of the sheriff shall protect his deputies on whom he may serve process.
+But nothing in this section shall prevent a sheriff or his deputy from serving process or levying execution himself in any case in which he is plaintiff by a receiptor given to him.

 Source.
 RS 179:3.
 CS 190:3.
 GS 197:4.
 GL 216:4.
 PS 212:4.
 1905, 52:2.
 1917, 51:1.
 PL 324:5.
 1937, 19:1.
 RL 380:5.

-No sheriff, deputy sheriff or constable is disqualified to serve a writ or other precept in which a town or other corporation is a party by reason of his being a citizen of the town or a member of the corporation.
+No sheriff, deputy sheriff, or constable is disqualified from serving a writ or other precept.
+A town or other corporation is a party because he is a citizen of the town or a corporation’s member.